Shou Sugi Ban.

 The short answer is it will outlast you and your kids.
 All the timber species we use meet the New Zealand standards as fit for cladding.
 With our fire conditioning we improve on that rating.

-In Japan many examples can be found that are over 80 years old and are still weathertight.
+In Japan many examples can be found that are over 40 years old and even over 80 years.
 Incredibly, they have never been oiled or stained.
-In New Zealand, recommend stain every 7 years for a full charred finish which will give that char more strength and longevity.
+In New Zealand, recommend stain every 5 years for a full charred finish which will give that char more strength and longevity.

-We are always asked how long does shou sugi ban last, and is it true it can last 80 years without maintenance.
-The answer is yes it can.
+We are always asked how long does shou sugi ban last, and is it true it can last 40 years without maintenance.
+The answer is yes it can but it will look aged.
 The first thing we tell customers is the single most important factor in any cladding having a long life, is good installation.
+The second to keeping it looking great is a reapplication of char oil every 3- 5 years.

 Below is a little more detail from Japan.